-Saturday I am back at their house to meet up with Søren Ekelund.
-His company AFuture had closed in the middle of Hjalte and Ninas tour around the world, because one of his other cars had caught fire on a passenger ferry.
+Saturday, I am back at their house to meet up with Søren Ekelund.
+His company AFuture closed in the middle of Hjalte and Nina’s tour around the world, because one of his other cars had caught fire on a passenger ferry.
 The episode had really upset a lot of people, understandably.
-I had previously met him in 2016 at an exhibition where he presented a Nissan e-NV200 with a methanol fuel cell capable of extending the standard configuration of the car to 800 km range!
-Surely, you are never bored in Sørens presence.
+I had previously met him in 2016 at an exhibition where he presented a Nissan e-NV200 with a methanol fuel cell capable of extending the standard configuration of the car to 800 km of range!
+Surely, you are never bored in Søren’s presence.

-I ask Søren why they chose Lithium-Polymer batteries for these cars, when the norm was the ordinary Lithium-Ion gel kind that are found in EVs today.
-He explains that Lithium-Polymer was the safest kind at the time, given that physical properties and heat distribution of ordinary cells were not well enough understood.
-Especially when you wanted to pack so many cells together in a car that was going to drive through rough terrain.
-Also, the so called Lithium-Iron-Phosphate, though quite safe, where too heavy, due to low energy density.
-Today things have developed to a point that it is far more likely for an ICE to catch fire than an EV.
+I ask Søren why they chose lithium-polymer batteries for these cars, when the norm was the ordinary lithium-ion gel kind that are found in EVs today.
+He explains that lithium-polymer was the safest kind at the time — given that physical properties and heat distribution of ordinary cells were not well enough understood — especially when you wanted to pack so many cells together in a car that was going to drive through rough terrain.
+Also, the so called lithium-iron-phosphate, though quite safe, were too heavy, due to low energy density.
+Today, things have developed to a point that it is far more likely for an ICE to catch fire than an EV.

 So, where will the incredible Green — the world’s most stubborn electric car — end up when the last electric mile is driven?
-Nina and Hjalte hopes it will end up in a nice museum.
+Nina and Hjalte hope it will end up in a nice museum.
 I hope so too.
 The story about the first real and roomy electric car completing a journey around the world, in the infancy of the modern electric mobility era, is too important to be forgotten.
+[Editor’s note: I think it would also be a good symbol of the DIY, conversion era of EVs.
+Perhaps it could go alongside the tzero, a key inspiration for Tesla’s founders.]
 Green should end its days in a beautiful hall where people will admire it the way it has been used to since it drove its very first electric mile.

 Russia (Watch video)